 The first hand-written English language Bible translation was produced circa 1380 AD by John Wycliffe, an Oxford professor, scholar and theologian.
 Wycliffe translated it from the Latin Vulgate, which was the only source text available to him.
 Pope Martin V was so infuriated by the activities of Wycliffe and his translation of the Bible into English such that 44 years after Wycliffe’s death, he ordered the bones of Wycliffe to be dug-up, crushed and scattered in a river!

 Martin Luther abandoned many of the unbiblical teachings and practices of Roman Catholicism.
 He had a degree of understanding of the biblical truth of Righteousness by Faith.
-Sadly however, Luther failed to see and believe the really Good News of the Gospel that ultimately, God will grant the gift of God’s Righteousness to all people in God’s time and order, extending beyond this age, through God’s only begotten Son, Jesus Christ.
+Sadly however, Luther failed to see and believe the really Good News of the Gospel that ultimately, God will grant the gift of God’s Righteousness to all people in God’s time and order, extending beyond this age, through God’s only begotten Son, Jesus Christ Yeshua Elohim.

 Martin Luther could not break loose from one of the greatest Roman Catholic heresies of all time, the doctrine of hell.
-This was because of the supremacy of the Latin Vulgate and the profound influence of Augustinian theology.
+This was because of the supremacy of the Latin Vulgate and the domineering influence of Augustinian theology.
 Sadly, Martin Luther died without knowing the full extent of the love and forgiveness of God towards all people whom He created in His own image.
 Luther left this life with an intense hatred and unforgiveness in his heart towards Jews.

 It is not surprising that the translators of the King James Version (1611 AD) were greatly influenced, both directly and indirectly, by the Latin Vulgate, and they simply copied many of the translation errors made in the Latin Vulgate, in support of the doctrine of hell.
 Do you know that the KJV was originally published with the spurious books of the Apocrypha, as contained in the Latin Vulgate?

 The KJV was the standard version of the Bible for Protestant Christianity for nearly 350 years and it has been translated into many languages.
-The KJV has had a major influence on formulating the traditional Protestant Christian doctrine of hell, which is of course similar to the Roman Catholic doctrine of hell.
+The KJV has had a major influence on formulating the traditional Protestant Christian doctrine of hell which is, of course, similar to the Roman Catholic doctrine of hell.

 Many subsequent versions of the Bible have corrected the translation errors found in the KJV to varying degrees.
 However, the most popular versions of the Bible like the NIV, NKJV, NAS, RSV and others have still retained the basic translation errors, which support the doctrine of hell.

 The teaching of the false unbiblical pagan doctrine of hell is a heresy of the greatest proportion.
 It changes the great and glorious victory won by Jesus Christ on the cross over sin and death for all people into an unimaginably massive and horrendous defeat for most people.
-It makes the finished work of Jesus Christ on the cross for the salvation of the whole world out to be a huge failure.
+Also, it makes the finished work of Jesus Christ on the cross for the salvation of the whole world out to be a huge failure.